Firefly Myth Meaning & Symbolism

 Then, from the humblest corner of creation, a voice spoke.
 It was a tiny, almost imperceptible sound.
 "I will try."
 All turned to see who had spoken.
 It was Walela, the firefly.
 A creature so small it was often overlooked, with wings of finest membrane and a body no larger than a pea.
 Laughter rippled through the council, but Walela did not waver.
 In its heart was a memory of warmth, a longing for the light it had only ever seen from a vast, impossible distance.

 The journey was a pilgrimage of pure will.
 Walela flew higher than any insect had ever flown, leaving the familiar scent of damp earth and leaf mold far below.
 The air grew thin and cold, biting at its delicate wings.
 The great arch of the sky became a crushing dome.
-Yet, on it flew, drawn by the terrible, beautiful glow on [the horizon](/myths/the-horizon “Myth from Various culture.”/).
-Finally, it reached the lodge of Unelanvhi.
+Yet, on it flew, drawn by the terrible, beautiful glow on the horizon.
+Finally, it reached the lodge culture.") of Unelanvhi.
 The heat was a physical wall, a roar of pure energy that threatened to incinerate it on the spot.
 The light was so brilliant it was a kind of blindness.

 Walela did not hesitate.
 It saw a fragment of burning bark, a tiny, fallen ember from the great fire of the sun, glowing at the lodge's edge.
 With a courage born of necessity, it dove.
 The searing heat was agony.
 Its wings were scorched, its body felt aflame.
 But it clasped the ember close, tucking the blazing coal against its own belly.
 The pain was immense, a fire burning it from the inside out.
 Yet, it turned and began the long, agonizing flight back down to the world, now a trail of smoke and determination against the darkening sky.